awsdocs/amazon-ec2-user-guide/doc_source/add-instance-store-volumes.md

 Many instance store volumes are pre\-formatted with the ext3 file system\.
 SSD\-based instance store volumes that support TRIM instruction are not pre\-formatted with any file system\.
 However, you can format volumes with the file system of your choice after you launch your instance\.
 For more information, see [Instance Store Volume TRIM Support](ssd-instance-store.md#InstanceStoreTrimSupport)\.
 For Windows instances, the EC2Config service reformats the instance store volumes with the NTFS file system\.

 You can confirm that the instance store devices are available from within the instance itself using instance metadata\.
-For more information, see [Viewing the Instance Block Device Mapping for Instance Store Volumes](block-device-mapping-concepts.md#bdm-instance-metadata)\.
+For more information, see [Viewing the instance block device mapping for instance store volumes](block-device-mapping-concepts.md#bdm-instance-metadata)\.

 For Windows instances, you can also view the instance store volumes using Windows Disk Management\.
 For more information, see [Listing disks using Windows Disk Management](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-windows-volumes.html#windows-disks)\.